 It wasn’t a big deal to me until I had depression.
 Then, I realized how important mental health is and how dangerous overthinking can be.

 When I refer to overthinking, I’m not talking about the times when other people accuse INFJs of thinking too much or being too sensitive.
-You know that kind when you sense that there is something wrong perhaps in your relationship or job, but you can’t explain to others logically.
+You know that kind when you sense that there is something wrong perhaps in your relationship or job, but you can’t explain it to others logically.
 The other party couldn’t see your perspective, so they thought that you are thinking too much.
 I’m not referring to those.

 I’m referring to the kind of excessive thinking that hurts your brain!